 And if you don’t, you’ll be missing out.

 How Can You Optimize Your Site For Google Discover SEO

 Now the meat and potatoes – how do you optimize your site for Google Discover.

 The introduction of Discover into SEO isn’t dramatic, but it’s relevant to strategy.
 As a base strategy, nothing should change in your current traditional SEO strategy.
-BTW, here’s a great list of over 40 powerful SEO tools from our friends at 10Web if you feel like you need something new to add to your arsenal.

 The same way you optimize for search query traffic is the same way your content will get “Discovered.”
 If your content has trouble ranking in traditional Google search, it is likely to have trouble ranking in Discover.

 So then what’s left?